 Britain had access to cheap raw materials and had profits from the African slave trade.
 The British aristocracy supported commerce and manufacturing.
 The Industrial Revolution in Continental Europe was also due to the turmoils of the French Revolution and the French Revolutionary Wars.

 Belgium was the second industrialized country after Britain to start Industrial Revolution in Continental Europe.
 France established itself as the second industrial power in Europe but it could not compete with the British economy.
 The defeat in the Franco-Prussian War enabled Germany to increase its industrial production and establish itself as a rival to the British industry.

-Immigration, Industrial Revolution and Urban Growth in the United States, 1820-1920: Factor Endowments, Technology and Geography - Sukkoo Kim, Washington University, St. Louis - Department of Economics; National Bureau of Economic Research (NBER). - Abstract: Industrial revolution is fundamentally linked with the rise of factories and the decline of skilled artisans in manufacturing.
+Immigration, Industrial Revolution and Urban Growth in the United States, 1820-1920: Factor Endowments, Technology and Geography - Sukkoo Kim. - Abstract: Industrial revolution is fundamentally linked with the rise of factories and the decline of skilled artisans in manufacturing.
 Most scholars agree that factories as compared to artisan shops were intensive in unskilled labor.
 This paper explores whether Industrial revolution caused massive influx of unskilled immigrants between 1840 and 1920, by significantly increasing the ratio of unskilled to skilled labor endowment, contributed to the growth and spread of factory manufacturing in the United States.